 He added: "I had already done two Grand Prixs and a Junior European Championships The senior Europeans and worlds weren't really expected, they were sort of put upon me.

 "But I think it was just a competition too much really."

 Cambridge's Goodfellow has focused on the 10m platform this year, finishing 10th in the European seniors, before claiming the European title at junior level and appearing at his first World Championships.

 His points tally of 318.55 saw him fall short of reaching the semi-finals however.

-"The score I got in the Euros would have made the semi-finals," said Goodfellow, who has been touted as a potential partner of Olympic bronze medallist Tom Daley.
+"The score I got in the Euros would have made the semi-finals," said Goodfellow, who has been touted as

 "I wanted to make the semi-finals and that's why I was disappointed," Goodfellow said.